LIVER features, location, structures,blood supply, and it's function

 One Prominent border

-Tine inferior border is sharp anteriorly where it separates
+Tine inferior border is sharp anteriorly where it separatesthe anterior surface from the inferior surface.
+It is

 somewhat rounded laterally where it separates the right